AaronBray/AaronBray.github.io/_posts/2025-09-10-SimpleCTF.md

 Lets move into the root directory and capture the root flag

-We now have the root.txt flag file shown in the /root directory accessible When we cat out this file we can see that we have now uncovered the root flag!
+The root.txt flag file shown in the /root directory should now be accessible When we cat out this file we can see that we have now captured the root flag!

 ![img]({{ '/assets/images/14-simple-ctf.png' | relative_url }}){: .center-image }